lit/lit/packages/labs/virtualizer/README.md

 Type: `(item: T, index: number) => unknown`

-A function given to the `repeat` directive.
-This should return a guaranteed unique key.
-The key enables reuse of previously generated elements when rendering an item.
+A function that is given the item being rendered and the index of the item in the `items` array.
+This must return a unique identifier for the item itself.

 ### `scroller` attribute / property